jgmil/thinkful-git-ws/README.md

 * What is Git?
   * GitHub is the most popular site for remotely saving our code and collaborating with other developers on open source projects
-* Local & Remote Branches
+* Local & Remote Badranches
   * Local - branch stored on your personal computer
   * Remote - branch stored in a separate repository, like GitHub, Bitbucket, GitLab, etc
 * Branching Strategies